torus-digital/torus_cms/README.md

     7. Click on Create Policy.
     8. Next Create a role to use this policy.
 Go back to the IAM console home
     9. On the sidebar, click on Roles
-    10. Click on Create Roll
+    10. Click on Create Role
     11. Under Choose the service that will use this role, select Lambda

     ![image 4](img/4.png)